madjugglers/pattern-book/04_five_person_patterns.md

 * Positions: 2 facing 3, as above in Chocolate Swirl

-* Continuously, Juggler on end of 3-line switches sides creating flipped 2-facing-3
+* Continuously, juggler on end of 3-line switches sides creating flipped 2-facing-3

 The Mango Swirl was an attempt to create a change sides pattern for the 2 extra